 Every other weekend is perhaps the most well known and common child custody schedule.
 But other parenting timetables can be better for children, allowing them to see both their parents often.

 Among the best alternatives to this particular routine are 70/30 and 60/40 custody schedules.
 But the optimal schedule is always case-dependent.
 Every other weekend tends to be best mainly for older children whose parents live quite far apart.

 Problems with the Every Other Weekend Custody Schedule

-An every other weekend schedule means that you have a custodial parent and a non-custodial parent.
-The child or children lives with the custodial parent and visits the non-custodial parent on alternating weekends.
+An every other weekend schedule means that you have a custodial parent and a non-custodial (or occasional) parent.
+A child lives with one parent and visits the other parent on alternating weekends.
 Usually, parenting responsibilities are more even for school holidays, which may be shared 50/50.

-The biggest problem with the simple every other weekend schedule is the gap between regular visits with the non-custodial parent, who is usually the father.
-Even if the non-custodial parent collects the child from school on Friday afternoon for a visit and drops them back there on Monday morning, there is a gap of more than 11 days until the next “other weekend” begins.
+The biggest problem with the simple every other weekend schedule is the gap between regular visits with the secondary carer, who is usually the father.
+Even if that parent collects the child from school on Friday afternoon for a visit and drops them back there on Monday morning, there is a gap of more than 11 days until the next “other weekend” begins.
 This long absence happens even fortnight.